montyubuntu/zoneupdate/README.md

 # zoneupdate
-Tool for bind authoritative name servers zoneupdate is a tool written in shell language (bash).
+Tool for bind authoritative name servers. zoneupdate is a tool written in shell language (bash).
 It finds updated zonefiles, raises the serial and reloads them.
 It also checks for errors in the bind application logfile.